Doesn't seem familiar? Jump to the "Ultra" help about creating a link to a website.

 Doesn't seem familiar?
 Jump to the "Original" help about creating a link to a website.

-On the Course Content page, you can add a link to a website that you want students to access alongside other materials.
-For example, you can add a link to a website that has the required reading that you list in the syllabus.
+On the Course Content page, you can add a link to a website you want students to access alongside other materials.
+For example, you can add a link to a website with the required reading you list in the syllabus.

 Select the plus sign wherever you want to add the website information.
 You can also expand or create a folder and then add the link.
 Select Create > Link > and the New Link panel opens.

 In the panel, type a name and optional description.
-If you don't add a name for the link, the website's address appears to students.
+If you don't add a name for the link, New Link and the date appear to students on the Course Content page.
 Paste or type the URL and select the globe icon to preview the website.
 The link is hidden from students until you decide to show it.
 Select the visibility to change it.
 Select Save when you're finished.